 - Checks and money orders.
 Although not a quick option, you could send an international check overseas, obtained from your bank or US Postal Service.

-Emergency cash transfers to Mozambique are possible
+Emergency cash transfers to Mozambique

-Global tips for picking up cash in Mozambique
+Tips for picking up cash in Mozambique

 - Call ahead.
 Learn the company’s business hours and choose a safe time to pick up your cash.
 Daylight hours are best.